Apply settings for Android mobile devices

-Controls whether users can reset the device to its factory settings.
+Controls whether users can reset the device to its factory settings via the Settings app.
 A factory reset removes all apps, data, and settings from the device.
 The settings that are removed include those that are set by an administrator using device management.

 If you turn this setting on, consider using the Factory Reset Protection Setting to allow administrators to access a reset device.
 This can help to prevent locked devices if the user is unable to access their account after the device is reset.